leoshimo/vrs/README.md

 [vrs](https://github.com/leoshimo/vrs) is a WIP personal software runtime, inspired by Emacs, Erlang, Unix, Plan 9, and Hypermedia systems.

+It hopes to combine powerful ideas from those systems into one cohesive project, so I can build rich personal software ecosystems and superplatforms at the speed of thought.

 Its key principles are:

 - simplicity